-How does a credit card application impact my credit file?
+How does a credit card application impact my credit score?

 What if I don’t know which card is right for me?

-Rather than applying for several cards at once, you should research and carefully compare your options to be certain that the card you apply for is the right one.
+Rather than applying for a few different credit cards, you should research and carefully compare your options to be certain that the card you apply for is the right one.
 As well as the card's fees and features, make sure that you meet the eligibility criteria before you apply.
 You can start comparing credit cards and learn what factors you should consider on Finder.

-How can I keep my credit file in good shape and improve my chances of credit card approval?
+How can I keep my credit report in good shape and improve my chances of credit card approval?

 - Make sure you meet the eligibility requirements.
 When applying for a credit card, make sure you can tick off the eligibility criteria before you submit your form.
 Applicants usually need to be at least 18 years old, a permanent Australian resident, have a good credit history and meet a minimum income requirement.
 You’ll also be asked to provide information about your employment and finances, so make sure you have the necessary documents on hand to simplify the application process.